timmcginley/41934/Assignments/A4/README.md

 * [23 G36](https://github.com/kasp582a/41934-AdvancedBIM-Group36) - Calculate moment of inertia. link to [video](https://www.youtube.com/watch?v=X-hkMR-AHVY&t=14s).
 * [23 G48](https://github.com/KaareH/DTU_E23_41934_Advanced-BIM/tree/main/Assignments/A4)

+### Learning Objectives
+8. Teach an advanced BIM concept you have learned in the course to your peers and reflect on peer feedback on this.

 [roles]: /41934/Roles
 [role learning level]: /41934/Roles